AdobeDocs/experience-manager-screens.en/help/user-guide/embedding-react-app.md

 Follow the steps below to add the interactive REACT app to AEM Screens:

 1. Create a new AEM Screens project.
-Refer to [Creating and Managing Projects](creating-a-screens-project.md) for more details.
+See [Creating and Managing Projects](creating-a-screens-project.md) for more details.

 1. Create a new **Application Channel** (preferably) (or 1x1 template, or multi-zone channel) in the **Channels** folder of your Screens project.

     >[!NOTE]
     >**Sequence Channels** are discouraged for this use case sine they inherently come with a slideshow logic that will conflict with the interactive nature of the experience
-    >Refer to [Creating and Managing Channels](managing-channels.md) for more details.
+    >See [Creating and Managing Channels](managing-channels.md) for more details.

 1. Edit any sequence channel and drag and drop an embedded page component.

-   Refer to [Adding Components to a Channel](adding-components-to-a-channel.md) for more details.
+   See [Adding Components to a Channel](adding-components-to-a-channel.md) for more details.

    >[!NOTE]
    >